 The intent of this program is to allow an opportunity for upperclassmen students to participate in an internship with community business owners.
-Student interns would be released from school to attend the internship from 12:30-2:30 p.m., with the option for the employer to hire the student for pay after 2:30 p.m.
-Students who complete the terms of the internship will receive 1.5 elective credits per semester; no grade will be recorded on the transcript, and this will not affect the GPA in any way.
+Student interns would be released from school to attend the internship for two or three hours of the school day, with the option for the employer to hire the student for pay outside of school hours.
+Students who complete the terms of the internship will receive 1.0-1.5 elective credits per semester, depending on how many hours they were at the internship; no grade will be recorded on the transcript, and this will not affect the GPA in any way.

 Students who are interested in pursuing an internship should begin the process with their counselor at least a semester before the internship would begin.
-The application process involves completing some paperwork, getting recommendations from SC teachers, and interviewing with the counselor, the internship program coordinator, and the employer.
+The application process involves completing some paperwork, getting recommendations from South Christian teachers, and interviewing with the counselor, the internship program coordinator, and the employer.